-dilapidated refurbishment

-toiles. of the WWTW

-in this coming

-financial year

-2021/22.

-Service

-VIP toilets need Provider

-to be appointed for

-refurbished to the supply of

-meet the chemicals and

-standard of maintenance

-waterborne of VIPs

-toilets

-4 & 5 Ditlhake There is a need The Municipality
+4 & 5 Ditlhake Thous is a second The Manager 12

-for the need to appoint a
+4 0 3 Ditiliane • There is a need for the The Municipality need to appoint a

 refurbishment of security company

 4 sewer pump 24/7 to safeguard

 stations within the municipal

 the area. assets.
 In addition,

 However, the there is a need to

 Municipality refurbish

 managed to vandalised pump

 refurbish three stations and

 (3) of the pump refurbish WWTW

 stations in the to meet the

 area.
 However, necessary

 these pump compliance

 stations were requirements.

-vandalised in
+vandalised in less

-less than two months.
-NB!
-Water and Sanitation Master-
+than two NB!
+Water and

+months.
+Sanitation Master-

 plans are

 developed with

 assistance from

 DBSA to address

 this problem.

 3 Phambili • There is no That the area

 proper provision should be

-of essential formalised in
+of essential formalised in order

-services since order render
+services since the render essential

-the area is not essential services
+area is not yet services without

-yet formalised to without any
+formalised to any destructions

-qualify for these destructions
+qualify for these

+. ,

 significant

 services.

 However, the

 Municipality is

 engaging

 relevant

 authorities to

 address the

 matter.
 In

 addition, other

 means of supply

 of water tanks to

 the community

 are taking place.